 Copper and Silver in the Same Cable

 Combining copper and silver wires within the same signal path brings out the best of both worlds.
 Silver enhances treble airiness and precision, while copper adds warmth and depth to bass.
-This is one of the most balanced and high-performing configurations.
+This is one of the most balanced and high-performing configurations, used in the Zikman Tiber and Zikman Tiber Elegance cables.

 Hybrid Technologies: Palladium, Gold, Cryogenic Treatment